-Formula milk, also known as formula feed, baby formula or infant formula, is made from cow's milk.
-It has been changed to make it suitable for your baby.
+Formula milk is also known as infant formula or baby formula.
+It's made from cows' milk that is treated to make it more suitable for your baby.

 Do not use soy formula for babies under 6 months unless your GP or paediatrician recommends this.